 Should I make oatmeal with water or milk?

 On the other hand, oatmeal made with water has fewer calories and saturated fat.
 A cup of oatmeal made with water has only 160 calories and only 0.6 g of saturated fatty acids.
-A cup of oatmeal made with milk has about 275 calories and 3.3 g of saturated fatty acids.
+A cup of oatmeal made with cow’s milk has about 275 calories and 3.3 g of saturated fatty acids.

-So, oatmeal made with water or any plant-based milk is good for weight loss.
-It has 40% fewer calories!
 If you like cow’s milk, at least prefer skim milk.

 Just a typical serving of oatmeal made with milk provides about 25% of this maximum safe dose of saturated fat.

 Oatmeal has high-quality protein